 Any appeal against an Examination Board decision must be made through the University's Appeals Procedure.
-To appeal against the decision of the Examination Board on grounds of (i) mitigating circumstances you could not report before the Exam Board, or (ii) you believe there were irregularities in conduct of the assessment or associated written instructions or advice (e.g. from supervisors), you should use the Appeals Procedure.
+To appeal against the decision of the Examination Board, a student may do so on one of the following grounds:

-Appeals cannot be made against academic judgment or just because you are not happy with results.
+(i) exceptional personal circumstances that the student was unable to report to the Examination Board prior to its meeting (through the submission of a Mitigating Circumstances Form), or

-Completed forms must be sent only to the postal or email address provided on the forms.
+(ii) defects or irregularities in the conduct of the assessment, written instructions, or advice (e.g., from supervisors) that could have adversely affected the student's performance.

-All appeals and verifications submitted by students must be done so within 14 days of the release of their results.
+It is important to note that appeals cannot be made against academic judgment or solely because a student is dissatisfied with their results.
+Completed appeal forms must be submitted to the postal or email address provided on the forms, and all appeals must be submitted within 14 days of the release of results.